weblayouts/weblayouts-wp-theme/README.md

 1. **Critical stylesheet** : Stylesheet that absolutely must load before the rest of the page.
 Contains light styles just to give the whole layout a decent shape.
-Included at the end of the `<head>` (as advised by <a href="http://example.com/" target="_blank">Hello, world!</a> [PageSpeed Tools's
+Included at the end of the `<head>` (as advised by [PageSpeed Tools's
 Optimize CSS Delivery](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery)).

 ```html